-My research interests are in the spatial modelling of land use change, grassland and forest management, processes affecting greenhouse gas emissions from land management and interdisciplinary approaches to investigating human-environmental impacts.
-I am the lead scientist for the Department of Energy and Climate Change (DECC) funded project that produces annual estimates of sources and sinks of greenhouse gases in the land use, land use change and forestry (LULUCF) sector of the national greenhouse gas inventory.
-This inventory is required under national and international commitments (the UK Climate Change Act and the Kyoto Protocol of the UN Framework Convention on Climate Change).
-My current work focuses on extending reporting on forest, peatland and agricultural land management through the development of computer models.
+Amanda has worked at UKCEH since 2004, predominantly on the development and delivery of greenhouse gas accounting in the land-use sector.
+She is the lead scientist for the team producing annual estimates of sources and sinks of greenhouse gases in the land use, land use change and forestry (LULUCF) sector of the national greenhouse gas inventory.
+This inventory is required under national and international commitments (the UK Climate Change Act and the Paris Agreement of the UN Framework Convention on Climate Change).
+She is a qualified UNFCCC reviewer of greenhouse gas inventories, specializing in the LULUCF sector.